apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

  operations (e.g stream IO statistics as provided by a filesystem instance).

+### Thread Model

-* Thread safety: an instance of IOStatistics can be shared across threads;
+1. An instance of IOStatistics can be shared across threads;
  a call to `iterator()` is thread safe.

-The actual `Iterable` returned MUST NOT be shared across threads.
+1. The actual `Iterable` returned MUST NOT be shared across threads.

+1. The statistics collected MUST include all operations which took place across all threads performing work for the monitored object.

+1. The statistics reported MUST NOT be local to the active thread.

+This is different from the `FileSystem.Statistics` behavior where per-thread statistics are collected and reported.
+That mechanism supports collecting limited read/write statistics for different worker threads sharing the same FS instance, but as the collection is thread local, it invariably under-reports IO performed in other threads on behalf of a worker thread.

 ## Helper Classes